 Learning German In The Name Of Science And Cross-Cultural Collaboration

-Two researchers in Germany are trying to determine the best way to teach the German language to non-native speakers, and at the same time make life a little easier for the wave of Syrian refugees arriving in their city.
+Two researchers in Germany are trying to determine the best way to teach the German language to nonnative speakers, and at the same time make life a little easier for the wave of Syrian refugees arriving in their city.

-Thousands of those refugees have landed in Leipzig, a city of about a half a million, in what used to be East Germany.
+Thousands of those refugees have landed in Leipzig, a city of about half a million, in what used to be East Germany.
 Some of the newcomers have had a difficult time; there have been news reports of racist animosity and violence against them.

 Dr. Tómas Goucha and Alfred Anwander, neuroscientists at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, wanted to do something positive for the refugees.